mmcloughlin/arrival-oopsla25-artifact/README.md

 ## Hardware Dependencies

-This artifact requires a single x86 host machine for the best Docker performance (we have tested it on an M2 MacBook and the instructions all work, but due to poor virtualization performance with Docker, the CI run takes ~4 hours).
+This artifact requires a single x86 host machine for the best Docker performance (we have tested it on an aarch64 M2 MacBook and the instructions all work, but due to poor virtualization performance with Docker, the CI run takes ~4 hours compared to ~10-60 minutes on the x86 machines we've tested).
 While there is no strict
 requirement for many cores, the Arrival verifier parallelizes over available cores, and reviewers will have a better time with at least 8 and ideally more